onflow/nft-storefront/docs/documentation.md

 ![dapps_2](https://user-images.githubusercontent.com/14581509/191753605-e1c48a57-0c3c-4509-808b-8fee4e7d32e8.png)

-Marketplaces facilitate a NFT trade through direct interaction with seller storefronts.
+Marketplaces facilitate a NFT trade through direct interaction with seller storefront resources.
 Flow's account based model ensures that NFTs listed for sale remain in the Seller account until traded, regardless of how many listings are posted across any number of marketplaces, for the same NFT.

 ![marketplace_1](https://user-images.githubusercontent.com/14581509/191755699-fe0570cb-80a3-408c-8eef-4051e3209481.png)